febisarju/FraudScan/README.md

-# FraudScan Analytics: using SQL and Power BI
+# FraudScan Insights: Detecting Risks in Transactions

-This project focuses on detecting fraudulent credit card transactions and analyzing customer risk profiles using a relational database and advanced SQL queries.
-It includes a comprehensive dataset of customer and transaction data, along with visualizations to identify fraud patterns, customer spending behavior, and risk assessments.
+This project focuses on detecting fraudulent transactions and analyzing customer risk profiles using a relational database and advanced SQL queries.
+It includes a comprehensive dataset of customer and transaction data, along with visualizations using Power BI to identify fraud patterns, customer spending behavior, and risk assessments.

 Features:
 - Database Design: A relational database  with 'Customers' and 'Transactions' tables to store and manage data.